cn0047/stash/ed/arc/ddd.md

 #### Factory.

-Methods for creating domain objects should delegate to a specialized Factory.
+Methods for creating domain objects should be delegated to a specialized Factory.

 #### CQRS.